How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Conclusion

 \section{Conclusion}

 This paper revisits the relationship between innovation and financial structure from a new perspective.
 We conceptualize innovation as a catalyst that gradually shapes financial structure of an economy.
-Drawing on a broad panel of 75 countries over 40 years, we provide empirical evidence that innovation increases the activity, efficiency, and size of stock markets relative to the banking sector.
-By employing instrumental variables, local projections, as well as various nonlinear specifications, we address endogeneity concerns and explore the heterogeneous and dynamic nature of those relationships.
+Drawing on a broad panel of 75 countries over 40 years, we provide empirical evidence that innovation increases stock market activity, efficiency and size relative to the banking sector.
+By employing instrumental variables as well as various nonlinear specifications, we address endogeneity concerns and explore the heterogeneous nature of those relationships.

-Our results suggest that while innovation leads to more active, more efficient and larger stock markets relative to the banking sector, the banking sector actively finances innovation, for example, by using patents as collateral for loans, increasing banks' assets relative to stock market capitalization, when institutional quality is high.
-Furthermore, we show that the moderating effect of institutional quality on the relationship between innovation and the activity and efficiency of stock market relative to the banking sector can be nonlinear, strengthening the effect for high institutional quality.
+Our results suggest that while innovation leads to more active, more efficient, and larger stock markets relative to the banking sector, the banking sector actively finances innovation when institutional quality is high.
+This might happen as banks use patents as collateral for loans, increasing banks' assets relative to stock market capitalization.
+Furthermore, we find that institutional quality moderates the relationship between innovation and stock market efficiency relative to the banking sector in a nonlinear way, strengthening the effect at both low and high levels of institutional quality.
+This uncovers financing channels that are not captured by the law-finance nexus literature.

-Our local projection estimates further indicate that the influence of innovation on the activity of stock markets relative to the banking sector is persistent over time.
-The dynamic effects tend to intensify around the fourth year after an innovation shock.
-Furthermore, stronger institutional environments enhance the initial marginal effect of innovation on the activity of stock markets relative to the banking sector.
-However, this influence is not permanent.
-Over time, the positive effects diminish, with several institutional indicators showing responses that taper off and lose statistical significance by roughly the eighth to tenth year.
-These findings suggest that while sound institutions play a critical role in helping innovation impact the activity of stock markets relative to the banking sector in the short to medium term, their capacity to sustain this impact may weaken over longer horizons.

 {A\arabic{table}}